LLNL/RAJA/docs/sphinx/user_guide/contributing.rst

 Forking RAJA
 ------------

-If you aren't a RAJA deveolper at LLNL, then you won't have permission to push new branches to the repository.
+If you aren't a RAJA developer at LLNL, then you won't have permission to push new branches to the repository.
 First, you should create a `fork
 <https://github.com/LLNL/RAJA#fork-destination-box>`_.
 This will create a copy
 of the RAJA repository that you own, and will ensure you can push your changes